Martha Edelheit: Career

 Since 1961, Edelheit has participated in numerous group exhibitions, including 11 from the Reuben (1965, Guggenheim Museum), Three Centuries of the American Nude (1975, New York Cultural Center), BLAM!
-(1984, Whitney Museum of American Art), and Inventing Downtown: Artist-Run Galleries in New York City, 1952-1965 (2017, Grey Gallery, New York University).
+(1984, Whitney Museum of American Art), and Inventing Downtown: Artist-Run Galleries in New York City, 1952-1965 (2017, Grey Gallery, New York University) and Sixties Surreal (September 2025-January 2026, Whitney Museum of American Art).
 Throughout the 1970s, as the women's art movement flourished, Edelheit was an active participant in women-only group exhibitions, including Women Choose Women (1973, New York Cultural Center), Works on Paper—Women Artists (1975, Brooklyn Museum), Sons and Others (1975, Queens Museum of Art), and the traveling collaborative feminist installation The Sister Chapel (1978–80).
 Womanhero (1977), Edelheit's painting for The Sister Chapel, is a monumental female transmutation of Michelangelo's David, tattooed with images of Nut, Kali, Athena, Diana, and Guanyin to symbolize women's shared power over the course of many centuries.

 Edelheit has also done production design for smaller theaters in New York from 1971 to 1974.
 She made four short experimental films in the 1970s, that were shown in film venues in the U.S. and Europe.
 Among them are: Hats, Bottles & Bones: A Portrait of Sari Dienes (1977) an artist portrait on Sari Dienes, shown at the Museum of Modern Art, and part of her film collection at the Anthology Film Archives.
 Edelheit taught filmmaking between 1976 to 1980.
 She was a visiting artist at CalArts, Valencia, California in 1973; and an artist-in-residence at the Wilson College, Chambersburg, Pennsylvania in 1975; the University of Cincinnati in 1975; and the Art Institute of Chicago, Chicago, Illinois in 1976.
 She was a guest lecturer at Montclair State College, Montclair, New Jersey in 1980; and the New School, New York, New York in 1977.
 In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.

 Edelheit lived in Sweden from 1993 until 2024.
 Her official biography states that she moved back to New York City in July 2024.

 In March 2025 she curated Erotic City at Eric Firestone Gallery in New York.
 The Guardian reported that, at age 93, she curated over sixty works.
+In January 2026, her work was acquired by the Norton Museum of Art in West Palm Beach, Florida.